 “Yes.
 I make a difference and I matter.”

 People want to be seen.

-People are so desperate for attention and approval that they will do almost anything for the person who can provide that in spades (one of the cornerstones of being charismatic, by the way).
+People are so desperate for attention and approval that they will do almost anything for the person who can provide that in spades (one of the cornerstones of social intelligence, by the way).

 A double whammy is added when the person didn’t receive a lot of attention from their parents during childhood.
 They will naturally go and seek it from others.